grisu48/meteo/README.md

 Pushing stations need a access `token`, that identifies where the data belongs to.

+MQTT is considered a trusted network.
+New station will be automatically added.
+If you want to have better control over the nodes, please use http instead

+## Testing

+For test surposes, a `exampleJson` file is created.
+Use it to push data to the server via

+    curl 'http://localhost:8802/station/5' -X POST -H "Content-Type: application/json" --data @exampleJson

 # Client

 There is currently a very simple CLI client available: `meteo`